wearetilt/Tilt-Website/README.md

 ## :ghost: Dependencies

-To install this project you must have already installed on your machine.
+To install this project you must have already installed on your machine

 - PHP 7.4